 Consultation with Student Counseling Services | How to Refer Students | Additional Ways to Help

-All registered Fredonia students may use Student Counseling Services (SCS) without
+All registered Fredonia students may use Counseling Center without charge.
+In addition,

 How do I make an appointment?

 Appointments can be made in person (Lograsso Hall) or by phoning 716-673-3424.